 - last name, first name, address (according to the place of registration), telephone number and the sample of signature of the party leader(s);

-- last name, first name, address (according to the place of registration), telephone number and limits of authority of the party representative;
+- last name, first name, address (according to the place of registration), telephone number of the party representative;

 - if there are several leaders - the limits of authority of each leader in relation to the electoral process.

-The title, or the short and/or abbreviated title, of the party, shall not coincide with:
+The title and/or short title, of the party, shall not coincide with:

-- the official title, or the short and/or abbreviated title, of another party registered by the Ministry of Justice of Georgia (if the titles coincide, the party shall not be permitted to use this name);
+- the official title, short title or abbreviated title, of another party registered by the Ministry of Justice of Georgia (if the titles coincide, the party shall not be permitted to use this name);

-- the title, or the short and/or abbreviated title, of an election bloc participating in the elections, if the application of this bloc was filed at the CEC earlier (if the names coincide the party will not be permitted to use this name);
+- the title, short title or abbreviated title, of an election bloc participating in the elections, if the application of this bloc was filed at the CEC earlier (if the names coincide the party will not be permitted to use this name);

-- name, or the short and/or abbreviated name, used by another party/election bloc in the last parliamentary elections, unless the consent of that party/election bloc is available;
+- the title, short title or abbreviated name, used by another party/election bloc in the last parliamentary elections, unless the consent of that party/election bloc is available;

 Elections of local Self-government Representative Bodies